mklug/plancov/README.md

 and then investigate the planarity of `[number of trials degree fixed]` many covers of the graph with adjacency matrix in `[path to graph]` of that degree.

-By Just entering
+By just entering

 ```
 > ./planar
 ```
 you can hunt around for some somewhat low degree planar covers of the aforementioned 7 vertex graph.

+There are several relevant and test graphs to play around with in the `graphs` directory, feel free to add your own.
+The above review article suggests some other possible graphs to try.

 ### further ideas ###

 This could likely all be sped up considerably by using a sparse graph implementation throughout.
-I also wanted to investigate the likelyhood that some higher-genus analog of Negami's conjecture might hold, however, testing even if a graph is toral is in practice tough.
+I also wanted to investigate the likelyhood that some higher-genus analog of Negami's conjecture ight hold, however, testing even if a graph is toral is in practice tough.